-To assess model fitness, we report the adjusted R^2 to compensate for the large number of variables (Mcintosh et al. 2016).
-To assess the individual contributions of each variable, we report its statistical significance and the Wald χ^2 maximum likelihood test value.
+To assess model fitness, we report the adjusted $R^2$ to compensate for the large number of variables [51].
+To assess the individual contributions of each variable, we report its statistical significance and the Wald $\chi^2$ maximum likelihood test value.
 The larger the value the greater the impact the variable has on the model.
 The results are summarized in Tables 2 and 3.
-The tables also contain the results from McIntosh et al. (Mcintosh et al. 2016) and conform to the same structure.
+The tables also contain the results from McIntosh et al. [51] and conform to the same structure.

-3.1 Variable Selection and Model Construction
+3.1 Variable selection and model construction

 In our summary table we have approximately 1.3k reviews for Qt 5.0 and 1.4K for Chrome 40.
 We start with 16 measures.
 This gives us 81 and 87 degrees of freedom for Qt and Chrome respectively.
 Following previous works, we discard measures with correlation at or above 0.7.
 We use clustering analysis to identify these measures, see Figures 2 and 3.
 We also perform drop one analysis to determine which measures should be discarded from each cluster.
 Major authors, author ownership and complexity were removed from Qt dataset.
-Major authors, author ownership and changes without discussion were removed from Chrome.
-Using a redundancy test minor authors was removed from both datasets.
+Major authors, author ownership and changes without discussion were removed from both datasets.
 We perform a non-linearity analysis.
 Variables that exhibit a higher degree of non-linearity require additional degrees of freedom to model their curved line.
 The results of the variable selection process and the number of allocated degrees for each variable can be found in in Tables 2 and 3.

-To represent our models, we use the R language notation (Pinheiro et al. 2011).
+To represent our models, we use the R language notation [68].
 For example, the formula $y \sim a + b$ means that the response y is modelled by explanatory variables a and b.
-McIntosh (Mcintosh et al. 2016) used the following model for Qt:
+McIntosh [51] used the following model for Qt:

 '''

-log(defects+1) \sim rcs(size,5) + rcs(all\ authors,5) \\ + complexity + churn + rcs(change\ entropy,3) \\ + rcs(changes\ w/o\ discussion,3) \\ + rcs(self\ - approved\ changes,5) \\ + rcs(typical\ discussion\ length,5) \\ + rcs(typical\ reviewer\ expertise,5) + rcs(lacking\ subject\ matter\ expertise,5)
+log(defects + 1) \sim rcs(size, 5) + rcs(all authors, 5)

 '''

+$+ \ complexity + churn + rcs(change\ entropy, 3)$

+$+ rcs(changes w/o \ discussion, 3)$

++ rcs(self - approved changes, 5)

+$+ rcs(typcal\ discussion\ length, 5)$

++ rcs(typical reviewer expertise, 5) + rcs(lacking subject matter expertise, 5)